codepath/android_guides/Using-an-ArrayAdapter-with-ListView.md

            // View is being recycled, retrieve the viewHolder object from tag viewHolder = (ViewHolder) convertView.getTag();
        }
-       // Populate the data into the template view using the data object viewHolder.name.setText(user.name);
+       // Populate the data from the data object via the viewHolder object into the template view. viewHolder.name.setText(user.name);
        viewHolder.home.setText(user.hometown);
        // Return the completed view to render on screen